 Authentication

 The JoltSMS API uses API keys to authenticate requests.
-Include your key as a Bearer token in the Authorization header of every request.
-API keys carry the same permissions as your user account, so keep them secure.
+Include your key as a Bearer token in the Authorization header or send the same key in X-API-Key.
+API keys can be scoped to personal numbers, selected numbers, or an enterprise contract, so create the narrowest key your integration needs.

 Creating API Keys